potassco/clorm/docs/clorm/predicate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are some cases when it might be convenient to combine the simplicity and the structure of the CLORM predicate interface with the flexibility of the underlying Clingo symbol API.
-For this CLORM introduces a ``RawField``.
+There are some cases when it might be convenient to combine the simplicity and the structure of the ClORM predicate interface with the flexibility of the underlying Clingo symbol API.
+For this ClORM introduces a ``RawField``.

 For example when modeling dynamic domains we can use a predicate to define what *fluents* are true at a given time point.